The Atacama Cosmology Telescope: A Measurement of the DR6 CMB Lensing Power Spectrum and its Implications for Structure Growth: Pipeline and Methodology

 \subsection{Filtering}

-Optimal quadratic lensing reconstruction requires as inputs Wiener-filtered $X=T,E$ and $B$ CMB multipoles and inverse-variance-filtered maps (the latter can be obtained from the former by dividing by fiducial lensed power spectra ${C}^{\text{fid}}$).
+Optimal quadratic lensing reconstruction requires as inputs Wiener-filtered $X=T,E$ and $B$ CMB multipoles and inverse-variance-filtered maps (the latter can be obtained from the former by dividing the Wiener-filtered multipoles by the fiducial lensed power spectra ${C}^{\text{fid}}$ before projecting back to maps).
 The filtering step is important because \abds{an optimal analysis of the observed CMB sky requires} both the downweighting of noise and the removal of masked areas} \citep{PhysRevD.83.043005}.
-Filtering is given by the following linear operation applied to the sky maps $\bold{X}$:

-For our baseline analysis, we assume the covariance matrix $(\bold{C}^{\text{fid}}+\bold{N})^{-1}$ used in the filter is diagonal in harmonic space.
-The filtered multipoles are in this case